BlazBlue: Continuum Shift: Gameplay

-Barrier Burst has been replaced with Break Burst, a similar ability but with different penalties.
+Barrier Burst was replaced by Break Burst, a similar ability but with different penalties.
 Break Burst can only be performed twice in a single match, and its second use only becomes available if the player lose a round.
 It no longer permanently drains the character's Barrier Gauge or gives the player the "Danger" penalty.
 A free unused burst is required for Astral Heats.
 Bursts have different properties depending on when they are used, as the offensive "Gold Burst" has high bounce and combo-ability, while the defensive "Green Burst" will provide invincibility for the entire burst motion, at the cost of permanently halving the character's maximum primer points.
 All lost primer points due to Green Bursts will not recover until the next round.

 The conditions to use an Astral Heat, a flashy finishing move, have also been changed.
 Instead of requiring it to be the final round, having 100% Heat, and an opponent having 20% health or less, it now only requires it to be the player's match point round and an opponent being within 35% health, in addition to the aforementioned requirement of one free burst.

 The game has undergone several gameplay mechanic from its predecessor.
 Continuum Shift features at least eight new characters: Tsubaki Yayoi and Hazama (from the Arcade version), Mu-12 (Console-exclusive), Makoto Nanaya, Valkenhayn R. Hellsing, Platinum the Trinity and Relius Clover (the later four released via DLC); Lambda-11 replaces the character Nu-13; and rebalances previous characters with new or tweaked moves.
 The game also features all-new character select art, new and returning gameplay modes, and continues the story.

 Plot

-The game is set after the events of BlazBlue: Calamity Trigger.
-A few days have passed since the reported raid by Ragna the Bloodedge, The 13th Hierarchical City "Kagutsuchi" forgets to celebrate New Years, as his alleged involvement in the "Mysterious Bombing" and "Huge Pentacle Sightings" becomes the talk of the town.
+The game is set after Calamity Trigger.
+A few days have passed since the reported raid by Ragna the Bloodedge, the 13th Hierarchical City "Kagutsuchi" forgets to celebrate New Years, as his alleged involvement in the "Mysterious Bombing" and "Huge Pentacle Sightings" becomes the talk of the town.
 With the NOL offering no official explanation, the citizens voice their own theories, exaggerating and spreading rumors like wildfire.
-Completely indifferent to the state of the city, Ragna grips his massive sword and quietly bides his time—waiting for the chance to achieve his true objective, and then, the enormous "power" that has ensnared Ragna begins to activate...
+Completely indifferent to the state of the city, Ragna bides his time—waiting for the chance to achieve his true objective, and the enormous "power" that has ensnared him.

 Characters

-All 12 characters from BlazBlue: Calamity Trigger return in Continuum Shift.
+The first wave of characters from Calamity Trigger return in Continuum Shift.
 This brings the total roster to 20 playable characters.
-Characters introduced in Continuum Shift include:
+For Continuum Shift, they include: